kalininalab/epistasis_proteingym/README.md

 If you use this work, please cite:

 Kolchina A., Dubanevics I., Kondrashov F.A., Kalinina O.V.
-Beyond Additivity: The Challenge of Predicting Epistatic Effects in Proteins, Nature Methods – Analysis, 2025.
+Beyond Additivity: Zero-shot Methods Cannot Predict Impact of Epistasis on Protein Properties and Function, 2025.

 ---